 Skin allergies in dogs are one of the most common reasons owners take their dogs to see a vet.

-There seems to have been an increase in the incidence in the last few years.
-There are however, many differential causes for skin irritations, redness, hair loss, scabs etc and for a dog to bite, chew or scratch itself.
+There are many differential causes for skin irritations, redness, hair loss, scabs etc and for a dog to bite, chew or scratch itself.
 Some of these may include parasites e.g. fox mange (sarcoptes), bacterial, fungal or yeast infections.
-Hormonal issues e.g. hyperthyroidism or Cushing’s disease can cause hair loss, redness or skin changes.
+Hormonal issues e.g. Hyperthyroidism or Cushing’s disease can cause hair loss, redness or skin changes.

 - Itchiness- the most common thing the owner notices.
 This may involve ears, feet, armpits, groin, and face.
 The dog may lick, scratch or chew at its skin.

 - Redness- the skin may become red (inflammation) or if chronic, may develop dark pigmentation

 - Scabs and scales- there are many reactions from a pimple to scabs, crusts, secondary excoriation (self trauma)

 - Hair loss, odour (especially ears), thickened skin